What Is DNS?

 Key DNS components

-• DNS records: These records are instructions living on DNS servers that provide important information about domains and hostnames that live on authoritative name servers.
-Different DNS record types serve specific purposes.
+• DNS records: Instructions living on DNS servers that provide information about domains and hostnames.
 Some common record types are: A records, AAAA records, CNAME records, MX records, TXT records, and NS records.
-Each type plays a vital role in directing internet traffic.

-• DNS resolver: Also known as a recursive resolver, these are the first stop in the DNS query process.
-They look up the IP address for a client.
-DNS resolvers are essential for translating domain names into IP addresses.
+• DNS resolver: Also known as a recursive resolver, this is the first stop in the DNS query process.
+It looks up the IP address on behalf of the client.

-• Root name servers: They are at the top of the DNS hierarchy and are the next stop in the DNS resolution process.
-Root name servers find the specific top-level domain server a domain name is associated with.
-Root servers are fundamental to the DNS infrastructure.
+• Root name servers: At the top of the DNS hierarchy, these find the specific top-level domain server a domain name is associated with.

-• TLD (top-level domain) servers: The third stop, these manage information for top-level domains like .com, .org, and .net.
-TLD servers provide information about authoritative name servers for specific domain names.
-A TLD server will point to the authoritative DNS server for a domain name.
+• TLD (top-level domain) servers: These manage information for top-level domains like .com, .org, and .net.
+A TLD server points to the authoritative DNS server for a domain name.

-• Authoritative name servers: These servers hold the “official” DNS records for a domain.
-They are the final source of truth for IP addresses and will return them to the recursive resolver.
-Authoritative DNS servers are the ultimate source of DNS information.
+• Authoritative name servers: These servers hold the official DNS records for a domain.
+They are the final source of truth for IP addresses and return them to the recursive resolver.

 diagram of DNS component types